Nelson Construction and Renovations is a Design-Build Company. Design-Build is a term which means:

 - Compiling floor plans (also known as Schematics) based on your vision of the home.

-- A feasibility study (i.e., determining whether your project is feasible, based on the building code, engineering details, whether or not your structure is in the flood plane, etc.).
+- A feasibility study (i.e., determining whether your project is feasible, based on the building code, engineering details, whether or not your structure is in the floodplain, etc.).

 - We provide a full set of stamped and sealed architectural blueprints.